(Ir)rationality in AI: State of the Art, Research Challenges and Open Questions: Introduction

-Are there ways to leverage ‘irrational' behaviour (both of humans and machines) in order to build more rational artificial agents?
+Conversely, are there ways to leverage \textit{irrational} behaviour (both of humans and machines) in order to build more rational artificial agents?
 What are the best methods to identify and interact with irrational agents?
 As we develop increasingly complex and capable artificial agents, and as these become more integrated in everyday activities, an important question arises as to how the concept of rationality fits into their design.
 This may refer to assessing the rationality of the agent itself, but also to approaching interactions with other agents that may act in seemingly irrational ways, whether this is another artificial agent or a human.
-A number of differing definitions of rationality have been proposed within the field of AI, meaning that it is often unclear what is meant by a ‘rational agent’ \cite{hoek_wooldridge_2003}.
-The notion of rationality plays a different role in different fields, and it is important to understand what conception is most suitable in each context \cite{besold_uckelman_2018}.
-We cannot determine what it means to act or reason irrationally if we do not have a clear definition of rationality.
-However, these concepts are two sides of the same coin: we cannot define one without the other, and we will see that in certain scenarios, acting ‘irrationally’ can in fact be the most rational approach.